diarmidmackenzie/tetris-engine/README.md

 - pershapemixin: (default: "") the prefix of a set of mixin names to be applied to the blocks.
 There should be a set of mixins with names of the form: <pershapemixin><number>, where number starts at 0 and goes up.
 There should be enough mixins to cover the number of different shape types  configured under "shapes".
 Mixins will be assigned to shapes in order.
 This mixin should include geometry, scale and material information.
 When this is specified, the "globalmixin" setting is also applied to the shape, but no color is added other than what is specified in the mixin.

 - arenaperhapemixin: (default: "") this operates exactly like peshapemixin (i.e. it is a prefix of a set of numbered mixins starting from 0), but it applies at the point the block lands in the arena.
 This allows for landed blocks to have a different appearance from in-flight blocks.
-It can also be a good way to apply other changes to blocks as they land, for example making them become members of an Instanced Mesh, which can help significantly with performance. (see diarmidmackenzie/instanced-mesh/ and diarmidmackenzie/tetrisland/ for more details and examples).
+It can also be a good way to apply other changes to blocks as they land, for example making them become members of an Instanced Mesh, which can help significantly with performance. (see diarmidmackenzie/instanced-mesh/ and diarmidmackenzie/blocks-arcade/ for more details and examples).
 Note that arenapershapemixin completely overrides both globalmixin and pershapemixin, for shapes once they have landed.

-- tutorial: Similar to the same parameter on the tetris-game component.
+- tutorial: Similar to the same parameter on the blocksgame component.
 Shapes do not fall unless explicitly dropped.

 - debug: Set "debug:true" on either to enable detailed console logging, and real-time data output to logger elements.

 - logger1: Must be set if debug is true.
-Set to the ID of an <a-text> element to out real-time positional data (of the Tetris shape).
+Set to the ID of an <a-text> element to out real-time positional data (of the target shape).
 Default value is #log-panel1.

 - logger2: Must be set if debug is true.
 Set to the ID of an <a-text> element to out real-time positional data (of the proxy control object - see 6dof-object-control for bakground on what this is).
 Default value is #log-panel2.

 The element assigned the shapegenerator component must also have the following A-Frame properties set.

-- An id, so that it can be references by the tetrisgame component.
+- An id, so that it can be references by the blocksgame component.
 - A position.
 This position must be in the same position space as the arena, and must be vertically above the arena, typically in the center of the arena.
 Note also that this position should be aligned to a 10cm boundary, matching the block size of the game - not meeting this requirement will result in unpredictable behaviour.

 #### arena

 The properties that can be set on this component are:

 - x: The width of the arena in blocks.
-Typically 5 for 3D Tetris, 10 for 2D Tetris, though other values can be set.
+Typically 5 for 3D games, 10 for 2D games, though other values can be set.
 - z: The depth of the arena in blocks.
-Typically 5 for 3D Tetris, 1 for 2D Tetris, though other values can be set.
+Typically 5 for 3D games, 1 for 2D games, though other values can be set.
 The arena must be deep enough (and wide enough) to allow for all shapes configured on the shapegenerator to spawn within the bounds of the arena.
 Problems will arise if you configure the shapegenerator to spawn shapes that are 2 blocks deep in an arena that's one block deep.

 The element assigned the shapegenerator component must also have the following A-Frame properties set.